-This year might have been full of turmoils and unwarranted surprises, sitting at home amidst this lockdown, but it’s finally the time to unleash the traveller in you as you get to join the celebration of the World Tourism Day which is taking place on this September 27.
+This year might have been full of turmoils and unwarranted surprises, sitting at home amidst this lockdown, but it’s finally the time to unleash the traveler in you as you get to join the celebration of World Tourism Day which is taking place on September 27.

-‘Tourism and Rural Development’ is more relevant than ever as the global tourism sector faces up to the COVID-19 pandemic.
-Tourism in rural areas offers important opportunities for recovery, making supporting rural communities facing the economic and social impacts of the pandemic is critical.’
+‘Tourism and Rural Development is more relevant than ever as the global tourism sector faces up to the COVID-19 pandemic.
+Tourism in rural areas offers important opportunities for recovery, making supporting rural communities facing the economic and social impacts of the pandemic critical.’

 With the booming of modern technologies, where the world is within the grasp of one’s hand, the approaching digitised tourism is now a popularised form.
 UNWTO has grasped this very opportunity to utilise all the urban methodologies for the rural upliftment.